 The Red Baron features a real WWII Biplane which morphs into a synthisizer along with some other fairly advanced effects and techniques in order to achieve a feeling of flight.
 The synth work was done using our Novation X Station.

-Raw sampled/sequenced Lonnie Liston Smith with the Cosmic Echoes
+Raw sampled and sequenced Lonnie Liston Smith with the Cosmic Echoes